bobleesj/bobleesj.github.io/docs/source/essays.rst

 The Two Cultures and the Scientific Revolution - C. P. Snow
 -----------------------------------------------------------

-Steve Jobs, co-founder of Apple Inc., stated, “It’s in Apple’s DNA that technology alone is not enough — it’s technology married with liberal arts, married with the humanities, that yields us the results that make our heart sing.”
+Steve Jobs, co-founder of Apple Inc., stated, “It's in Apple's DNA that technology alone is not enough — it's technology married with liberal arts, married with the humanities, that yields us the results that make our heart sing.”
 By recognizing the power of this union between the humanities and the sciences, Steve Jobs created numerous tools that improved the accessibility and user experience of personal computing devices, catapulting Apple Inc. into one of the most innovative companies in the world.

 In his lecture at Cambridge University in 1957, later titled The *Two Cultures and the Scientific Revolution*, C. P. Snow, a British physicist and novelist, warned the British parliament of the widening separation between the two disciplinaries, the humanities and the sciences.
 Snow asserted that “the intellectual life of the whole of Western society is increasingly being split into two polar groups.”
 Political leaders who predominantly studied the humanities within the traditional British educational system were ill-equipped to lead the nation in the age of the scientific revolution.
 Snow argued that the elites often rejected the innovation of scientists, stating that while scientists had the “future in their bones,” the “traditional culture” or the elites responded “by wishing the future did not exist.”
 Having recognized the threat of this divide to national competition a decade after World War II, Snow demanded for a unification of the two disciplinaries with the final remark, “closing the gap between our cultures is a necessity in the most abstract intellectual sense, as well as in the most practical.”

-Steve Jobs’ success in applying his knowledge of calligraphy from the humanities to the development of personal computing devices illustrates the intrinsic role of interdisciplinary diversity in innovation.
+Steve Jobs' success in applying his knowledge of calligraphy from the humanities to the development of personal computing devices illustrates the intrinsic role of interdisciplinary diversity in innovation.
 When the first Macintosh computer was released in 1984, for the first time in the history of machinery, Jobs provided users with a wide assortment of digital fonts and typeface designs such as Helvetica and Times New Roman.
 The ability to customize the font along with a human-centric user-interface improved the accessibility of personal computing devices.
-During Job’s commencement speech at Stanford University in 2015, he recalled his calligraphy experience at Reed College in the 1970’s as “…beautiful, historical, artistically subtle in a way that science cannot capture.”
-He further stated that, had he not studied calligraphy in his 20’s, “personal computers might not have the wonderful typography they do today.”
+During Job's commencement speech at Stanford University in 2015, he recalled his calligraphy experience at Reed College in the 1970's as “…beautiful, historical, artistically subtle in a way that science cannot capture.”
+He further stated that, had he not studied calligraphy in his 20's, “personal computers might not have the wonderful typography they do today.”
 His collective insight into the humanities and software technology changed how humans interacted with machines and demonstrated the significance of interdisciplinary diversity in technological innovation.

 Steve Jobs, one of the most innovative entrepreneurs of the 21st century, by combining the knowledge of the humanities and the sciences, improved the accessibility of personal computing devices for users.
 Conversely, this innovation by Steve Jobs also precipitated the bankruptcies of numerous companies that failed to recognize the threat of interdisciplinary divide as previously warned by C.P.
 Snow.
 Therefore, technological leaders and entrepreneurs of today must recognize and embrace interdisciplinarity as an indispensable element of innovation.